OptimizingClaudeCode:Karpathy's10xAgenticWorkflowGuide

 What: Securely set your Anthropic API key as an environment variable.

 Why: Your API key authenticates your requests to Anthropic's services.
-Storing it directly in code is insecure and exposes it if your code is shared.
-Environment variables are a standard and secure way to manage sensitive credentials.
+Storing it directly in your code is lazy, insecure, and will expose it if that code ever sees the light of day (e.g., in a git repo).
+Environment variables are the standard, secure way to manage sensitive credentials.
+Trust me, I've seen the aftermath of accidentally committing an API key; it's not pretty.

 How:

-- Obtain API Key: Get your API key from the Anthropic console.
+- Obtain API Key: Get your key from the Anthropic console.

 - Set Environment Variable: